daniel-rdt/whisper_fine_tune_lith/README.md

 # Lithuanian Whisper Fine Tune
 Lab2: Lithuanian Text Transcription using Transformers

-Link to Inference App: https://huggingface.co/spaces/daniel-rdt/whisper-lt-finetune
+Link to Inference App (Task 1): https://huggingface.co/spaces/Tomas1234/whisper-lt Link to Inference App (Task 2): https://huggingface.co/spaces/daniel-rdt/whisper-lt-finetune

 The second lab of the course ID2223 was intended to fine-tune the pre-trained transformer model whisper and build a serverless UI for using that model.
 The model is based on the blog ''Fine-Tune Whisper For Multilingual ASR with 🤗 Transformers'' by Sanchit Gandhi.
 The program architecture was built to be used serverless and in different pipelines in order to allow to run feature engineering on CPU performance and training on GPUs.
 The three-pipeline archtitecture consists of:

 1. whisper_lt_feature_pipeline.ipynb
 2. whisper_lt_training_pipeline.ipynb
+3. huggingface-whisper-lt/app.py
-3. huggingface-whisper-lt-finetune/app.py
+4. huggingface-whisper-lt-finetune/app.py

 The feature and training pipeline can either be run locally or using cloud computing services such as google-colab.
 Especially for the training pipeline, the use of a GPU cloud computing service is recommended.